Cross-Domain Document Layout Analysis Using Document Style Guide: Approach

 \subsection{Document Layout Generator}

-Our Document Layout Generator (DLG) is a generative adversarial network, and DLG consists of a generator and discriminator with similar architecture.
-The generator uses two fully connected units to encode the data first.
-The encoded data passes a transform block~\cite{vaswani2017attention} to obtain the feature vector for the relationship between elements, and then uses the two fully connected units to decode the feature vector, and finally get the position code of the current page.
-The discriminator is exploited to identify the generated position code.
-We use the following set of formulas (as Equ.~\ref{equ:Gen}) to express the DLG process.
+{A document layout generator (DLG) is a generative adversarial network comprising a generator and discriminator with similar architectures.
+First, the generator uses two fully connected units to encode the data.
+The encoded data are then passed through a transform block~\cite{vaswani2017attention} to obtain a feature vector that captures the relationships between the elements.
+Next, the feature vector is decoded using two fully connected units to derive the position code for the current page.
+Subsequently, the discriminator identifies the generated position code.
+As defined in Section 3.1, the DLG is defined as: $G:V \mapsto V'$, where $V$ represents the input vector and $V'$ represents the restored new page layout box.
+The DLG process is represented by Eq.~\ref{equ:Gen}.

-where $f,g$ are multi-layer perceptrons, $f$ is the encoding operation on the input information, $g$ is the decoding operation on the intermediate features, ${e}_i$ and ${e'}_i$ are the implicit representations of each input element, $\theta$ is the training parameter set of the generator, $\varphi$ is use transform block.
-We reconstruct the original input vector $v$ into a new set of page elements $v'$ by using a series of continuous operations.
-Finally, we restore the element collection to the document page layout.
+where $f$ and $g$ are multilayer perceptrons.
+Here, $f$ representing the encoding operation of the input information, and $g$ represents the decoding operation represents the intermediate features. $\theta_1, \theta_2, \theta_3,$ denotes the training parameter set of the generator, whereas $\varphi$ involves the use of the transformer block.
+Through a series of continuous operations, we reconstruct the original input vector $v$ into a new set of page elements $v'$.
+Finally, we restore the element collection to form a document page layout.

+The DLG calculates the loss based on the similarity between two sets of bounding boxes and labels.
+We use the mean squared error to measure the loss on the bounding boxes and cross-entropy to measure the loss on the labels.